ValdemarGr/gql/docs/tutorial.md

 These types will be the foundation of our GraphQL implementation.

-Before doing working with gql, let us import everything into scope.
-To construct the schema, we need some imports.
+To construct the schema later on, we need some imports.
 ```scala mdoc
 import gql._
 import gql.dsl.all._